Skip to main content

 Tapado (Seafood Stew)

-A rich coconut-milk based seafood stew popular in Roatan and coastal areas.
-Combines fish, shrimp, conch, and other seafood with plantains, yuca, and coconut milk.
-This Garifuna specialty showcases the abundance of Caribbean seafood and is a must-try in coastal Honduras.
+A coconut-milk seafood stew common on Roatan and along the coast.
+It brings together fish, shrimp, conch, and other seafood with plantains, yuca, and coconut milk.
+A Garifuna dish that makes the most of the Caribbean catch, and one worth ordering in coastal Honduras.

 Regional Specialties & Local Favorites